IceCraft-Studio/web-version-2/docs/Developer.md

 - All **files** located under the directory of `/src/api/libs/*` are also rerouted to this logic, meaning they always respond with status 404.
 This is done to prevent executing them arbitrarily with HTTP requests.
 - This logic is all implemented in `/src/router.php` and achieved by route rewrites in `/src/.htaccess`.
+- user shouldnt interact with file uri or query parameters unless it makes semantic sense

 # Frontend Implemenataion